MADRID – MADRID (AP) — A forest fire fanned by shifting gusts of wind killed two firemen in northwestern Spain, officials said Friday.

-Crews brought it under control as of midday Friday after the blaze charred 100 hectares (250 acres) of forest, the regional government's rural affairs department said.
+Crews brought it under control by midday Friday after the blaze charred 250 acres (100 hectares) of forest, the regional government's rural affairs department said.

 Crews battling the fire through the night faced strong and constantly shifting winds that made their work harder, it said.
-The exact circumstances of the two men's deaths is not yet known.
+The exact circumstances of the two men's deaths was not immediately known.

-Rural affairs chief Samuel Juarez said arson is suspected as the cause of the fire, saying it was suspicious that four fires have broken out on four consecutive days in the same area.
+Rural affairs chief Samuel Juarez said arson was suspected as the cause of the fire, saying it was suspicious that four fires had broken out on four consecutive days in the same area.

-In neighboring Portugal, the Civil Protection Service said 19 wildfires were burning Friday in northern forests and the country's president and prime minister returned from their vacations to visit the operational command center.
+In neighboring Portugal, the Civil Protection Service said 33 wildfires were burning Friday afternoon in northern forests and the country's president and prime minister returned from their vacations to visit the operational command center.

 More than 800 firefighters, more than 260 vehicles and 20 aircraft were in action, the Civil Protection Service said on its website.